Al-Vt/Alertwildfire-fire-and-smoke-detection/README.md

 | mAP50 | 0.607 |
 | Recall | 0.557 |

-Training was stopped early due to cloud computing costs (student project).
+Training was stopped early due to cloud computing costs.
 Similar research papers on fire detection with YOLO recommend training for ~500 epochs to reach convergence — we ran significantly fewer.
 The model hasn't fully converged, and recall in particular has room to improve.
 In fire detection, a missed fire is more dangerous than a false alarm, so recall is the metric that matters most.